-Earnings on investments were less than the budgeted amount by \$1,705.
-The net result of local revenues compared to the budgeted amount was off by \$52,531.
+Earnings on investments were more than the budgeted amount by \$68,385.
+The net result of local revenues compared to the budgeted amount was off by \$215,879.

-The School District experienced an increase in the states regular education subsidy of \$128,149 in 2015/2016.
-They also received \$249,713 more than budgeted for the Ready to Learn Block grants.
-Overall the School District received more than \$308,159 in additional state subsidies than the budgeted amounts in the 2015/2016 fiscal year.
+The School District experienced an increase in the state's regular education subsidy of \$135,079 in 2016/2017.
+They also received \$87,928 more than budgeted for the Ready to Learn Block grants.
+Overall, the School District received more than \$463,417 in additional state subsidies than the budgeted amounts in the 2016/2017 fiscal year.

 The School District and the Federation of Teachers negotiated a responsible long-term collective bargaining agreement that saved costs attributed to the regular and special education program wages and benefits of the School District.
-This helped to offset the increase in costs associated with higher than anticipated enrollment in the Cyber Charter School programs.
-Staff retirements also saved the School District costs in the 2015/2016 fiscal year.
-Lower utility costs due to a warmer fall and winter also contributed to the School District spending less than budgeted in 2015/2016.
-Savings were realized in the transportation department due to lower fuel prices.
+Staff retirements also saved the School District costs in the 2016/2017 fiscal year.
+Lower utility costs due to a warmer fall and winter also contributed to the School District spending less than budgeted in 2016/2017.

 The budgetary reserve account includes amounts funded by the designated fund balance for planned opportunities of expenditures for improvements/enhancements to the School District's operations.
 These amounts are normally only appropriated into expenditure categories if the fiscal results of the prior year end with a positive addition to the fund balance, or if one-time revenues are realized during the fiscal year.
-The School Board has historically not been required to utilize its fund balance and did raise taxes to balance the budget in 2015/2016.
-The School District's current 110.75 mill real estate tax reflects a 3.608 mill rate increase above 2014/2015 and is only 35.75 greater than the 1994/1995 rate.
+The School Board has historically not been required to utilize its fund balance and did raise taxes to balance the budget in 2016/2017.
+The School District's current 113.40 mill real estate tax reflects a 2.65 mill rate increase above 2015/2016.
 Without a significant improvement in the local economy or increases in state funding, tax increases will be needed in future budgets.
-As the School District prepares to move forward into 2016/2017, a county-wide reassessment of the real estate property values brings change and unknown collection percentages to the property tax system beginning with the 2017/2108 fiscal year.
+As the School District prepares to move forward into 2017/2018, a county-wide reassessment of the real estate property values brings change and unknown collection percentages to the property tax system.
 The possibility of escrowing a portion of the collections for potential reduced values due to the outcome of appeals is almost a certainty.